 - Transportation for course activities.

-- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost) – Lodging provided includes the nights of Sunday March 2 through Friday, March 7, 2014.
+- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost)

 With course coordinator’s written approval in advance of registration/payment, local participants may elect to stay off campus, waive the housing and dining package, and commute to this course.
 Meals in the Dining Commons can then be purchased individually as needed.